spotify/klio/docs/src/userguide/pipeline/utilities.rst

 ``@timeout``
 ^^^^^^^^^^^^

-``@timeout`` will run the decorated method or function with a timeout in a separate Python process.
+:func:`@timeout <klio.transforms.decorators.timeout>` will run the decorated method or function with a timeout in a separate Python process.
 On timeout, the method or function will raise an exception of the provided type or default to raising a ``KlioTimeoutError``.

 .. code-block:: python